-5 Tips for Being a Responsible Beach Goer
+5 Tips for Being a Sustainable Beach Goer

 It’s no secret that Corpus Christi is home to glorious beaches.
 From Mustang Island to Padre Island Seawall Beach, Corpus Christi’s beaches are unrivaled in their beauty.
 However, it’s important to keep those beaches as spotless and pristine as they’ve ever been.
-Be a responsible beach goer on your next visit to Corpus Christi’s beaches and take care of our beautiful ecosystems.
+Be a sustainable beachgoer on your next visit to Corpus Christi’s beaches and take care of our beautiful ecosystems.

 Leave It Cleaner